zeus-health/ctw-component-library/.changeset/polite-crews-argue.md

 "@zus-health/ctw-component-library": minor
 ---

-Fix text and button styling for pagination.
+Update text and button styling for pagination.